software-students-fall2024/software-engineering-fall-2024-3-python-package-python-package-exercise/README.md

 **Pytarot** is a lighthearted Python package designed to offer fun and whimsical insights into life’s mysteries.
 This package includes:
 1. **Random Answers of Wisdom**: Provides insightful or humorous responses to user questions.
-2. **Daily Horoscope**: Delivers a light-hearted horoscope based on astrological signs.
+2. **Daily Action**: Randomly generate positive reminders and suggestions for the day.
 3. **True Lover Generator**: Randomly generates a “true lover” profile for fun.
 4. **Lucky Day Generator**: Suggests a lucky day in the current month for the user.